Children with speech and language and communication needs.

 Detailed information about cleft lip and palate and the impact on a child’s speech and language skills is explained here Cleft lip and Palate information leaflet from RCSLT

-Stammering is a result of neurological differences in the brain which make it physically hard to speak sometimes.
+Stammering is caused by small neurological differences in the brain which make it physically hard to speak sometimes.
 It is not caused by nervousness, anxiety or a lack of confidence.